lhehnke/serial-killers/README.md

 * scraping a Wikipedia table containing US states and extracting information on the killers' locations from strings
 * predicting the killers' sex based on their given names using *gender* and *genderdata*
 * scraping a Wikipedia table containing causes of death and extracting information on the killers' causes of death from strings
-* visualizing the killers' causes of death, number of victims, and sex with *ggplot2*
+* visualizing the killers' causes of death, number of victims, and sex
-* mapping the killers' locations with *ggplot2*
+* mapping the killers' locations

 using the example of serial killers in the US.